weavermarquez/agent-o-rama/dev/user-guide/04-advanced-patterns.md

 # Advanced Patterns

-Scale your agents with parallel processing.
-Integrate AI models seamlessly.
-These patterns transform simple agents into powerful, intelligent systems.
+Scale your [agents](../terms/agent.md) with parallel processing using [aggregation](../terms/aggregation.md).
+Integrate AI models seamlessly through [agent objects](../terms/agent-objects.md).
+These patterns transform simple agents into powerful, intelligent distributed systems.

+> **Reference**: See [Aggregation](../terms/aggregation.md) and [Agent Objects](../terms/agent-objects.md) documentation for comprehensive details.

 ## Aggregation: Parallel Processing at Scale

-Aggregation patterns let you split work across multiple executions, then combine results.
+[Aggregation](../terms/aggregation.md) is a distributed computation pattern for collecting and combining results from multiple [node executions](../glossary.md#agent-node), enabling scatter-gather operations and parallel processing within [agent graphs](../glossary.md#agent-graph).
 Think MapReduce, but simpler and more flexible.

 ### Basic Aggregation

-The foundation: fan out work, then collect results.
+The foundation: use aggregation start nodes to fan out work, then aggregation nodes to collect and combine results with automatic correlation:

 **Clojure:**
 ```clojure